GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Should array indices start at 0 or 1?
-My compromise of 0.5 was rejected without, I thought, proper consideration.
+> ### I have met bright students in computer science who have never seen the source code of a large program.
+They may be good at writing small programs, but they can't begin to learn the different skills of writing large ones if they can't see how others have done it.
 >
-> ~ *Stan Kelly-Bootle*
+> ~ *Richard Stallman*

 ---
 ## 🏎 Quick Facts